Afro-Guyanese: Emancipation

-Even though there was still a demand for plantation labor, the labor conditions were no better post-emancipation, so former slaves were less inclined to work in the plantation system, favoring self-reliance or skilled work.
-Some ex-slaves moved to towns and villages, feeling that field labor was degrading and inconsistent with freedom, but others pooled their resources to purchase the abandoned estates of their former masters and created village communities.
+Even though there was still a demand for plantation labour, the labour conditions were no better post-emancipation, so former slaves were less inclined to work in the plantation system, favouring self-reliance or skilled work.
+Some ex-slaves moved to towns and villages, feeling that field labour was degrading and inconsistent with freedom, but others pooled their resources to purchase the abandoned estates of their former masters and created village communities.
 Establishing small settlements provided the new Afro-Guyanese communities an opportunity to grow and sell food, an extension of a practice under which slaves had been allowed to keep the money that came from the sale of any surplus produce.
 The emergence of an independent-minded Afro-Guyanese peasant class, however, threatened the planters' political power, inasmuch as the planters no longer held a near-monopoly on the colony's economic activity.

+In 1841, Creoles held the first ever workers strike in British Guiana.
+Later, Creole men started forming mobile task gangs and would visit plantations to examine working conditions before committing to agreements with employers.
+If demands weren't met, creoles would go on strike around harvest time.
+To weaken the bargaining power of Black workers, the white ruling class used their political power to import new bound-labor to the colony.
+Most of the new labor came from the Indian subcontinent.

-Emancipation also resulted in the introduction of new ethnic and cultural groups into British Guiana, such as Chinese and Portuguese indentured laborers, who upon completing their contracts, became competitors with the new Afro-Guyanese middle class.
-The largest group of indentured laborers came from India, and would later grow into a thriving and competitive class.
-Unlike future immigrant groups, former slaves were not granted land or passage to their home country, and this, in addition to other race-based treatment and favoritism, created tension among the ethnic groups.
+Unlike future immigrant groups, former slaves were not granted land or passage to their home country, and this, in addition to racial prejudice, created tension among the ethnic groups.

 20th century

 By the early twentieth century, the majority of the urban population of the country was Afro-Guyanese.
 Many Afro-Guyanese people living in villages had migrated to the towns in search of work.
-Until the 1930s, Afro-Guyanese people, especially those of mixed descent, comprised the bulk of the non-white professional class.
+Until the 1930s, Creoles—especially those of mixed descent—comprised the bulk of the non-white professional class.
 During the 1930s, as Indo-Guyanese began to enter the middle class in large numbers, they began to compete with Afro-Guyanese for professional positions.

 Culture

+Creole identity

+Black people born in the colonies (of what eventually became British Guiana) were dubbed "Creole" and African born slaves where known simply as "Africans".
+Creole slaves often had mixed African ancestry and didn't identify with any one ethnic group.
+As generations advanced, Creole lineage's became progressively multi-ethnic.
+As a result of cultural mixing, a unique creole culture that blended European customs and African traditions was formed.
+Mixed-race Guyanese of African descent are also considered Creole.
+Although the term is a historic identity, it is not always used in the modern day, but is still referenced in certain contexts.